DestinyItemManager/DIM/.github/ISSUE_TEMPLATE/bug_report.md

 Find the version in "About DIM" from the menu (the button with three bars on the upper left of the screen).
 Is the DIM icon orange, or blue?

 **What Browser and OS are you using?**
 It helps to know what type of browser and what version you're using.
+Have you installed DIM as an app through Chrome or Safari?

 **Describe the bug and how to make it happen**
 Tell us what's wrong.
 A great format for bug reports is "I did X, and I expected Y, but instead Z happened."
 If it helps illustrate the issue, please add screenshots to help explain your problem.